Posted by Todd Smith

 Example #2.
 How my relative was scammed for $50,000

-Years ago a relative asked me to go along to meet with someone who was going to handle some of her money.
+Years ago, a relative asked me to go along to meet with someone who was going to handle some of her money.
 We walked into a nicely decorated office that resembled a bank.
-It had the standard bank type signage showing the return rate on their CDs, full-color brochures displayed on a walnut table—everything that would make it appear to be a legitimate financial institution.
+It had the standard bank-type signage showing the return rate on its CDs, and full-color brochures displayed on a walnut table—everything that would make it appear to be a legitimate financial institution.

 We met with an elderly gentleman dressed in a suit who explained his conservative investment philosophy.
 He convincingly presented a safe, secure investment backed by a major insurance company.
 He even provided full-color brochures describing the investment in detail.